sunhongfu/deepMRI/BFRnet/Readme.md

 To generate the synthetic background susceptibility and field map, please view '**PhanGene.m**'

 ## BFRnet training based on your data
-Please directly run the scripts: '**TrainOctNet130BFR3.m**'.
+Please directly run the scripts: '**TrainBFRnet.m**'.
 It is strongly recommended that the training should be performed on GPU, or on high performance computing clusters.